 – All are welcome 🙂

-We will be upstairs at [ venue name ], just come right on up the steps and you’ll see us!
+We will be [ in the back room ] at [ venue name ], just come right on back and you’ll see us!

-You can make up your own rules and welcome message, just make it clear that this is a free event an open to everyone.
+You can make up your own rules and welcome message, just make it clear that this is a free event and open to everyone.

-5. How to make it a regular event / Hosting regularly is a fantastic way to build up attendance and momentum.
+Hosting regularly is a fantastic way to build up attendance and momentum for your book swap.
 I’ve chosen a monthly frequency because it gives attendees time to read the books they’ve just gotten.

 Don’t stress about the big commitment of taking of a reoccurring event.
 You can stop at any time, or ask someone to co-host (you can alternate swaps) or just ask someone to become the next organizer.
 I took over organizing from a friend, and whenever I’m ready for a break I’ll ask someone else to help.
 Having a Facebook group is really valuable for this – the group of attendees is always in the same place and the admin can change as needed.